mariami57/mariami57/README.md

 # Hi there I`m Maria 👋

-  I'm a passionate backend developer who recently completed comprehensive Python programming courses and I'm actively seeking opportunities to contribute to innovative projects.
+  I'm a passionate developer who recently completed comprehensive Python programming courses and I'm actively seeking opportunities to contribute to innovative projects.

 ## 🔧 Technologies & tools I have learned to work with:
   <p align="left">